The MRZ code or Machine-Readable-Zone is a set of alphanumeric strings that usually appear on the back of the identity document or passport .

 In eGates or electronic gate systems, the MRZ is used to allow automated entry of passengers, reducing waiting time and increasing the efficiency of border control.

-Check-in online : Thanks to the Check-in Scan , hotels can make a quick record of the passport data or identity document of the guests, speeding up the check-in process.
+Online Check-in : Thanks to the Check-in Scan , hotels can quickly record guests' passport or ID details, streamlining the check-in process.

 In facilities such as nuclear plants or government buildings, the MRZ can be used as part of the access control system to ensure that only authorized persons can enter.